Black Lotus vs Natural Shilajit

 Who should buy which

-Choose Black Lotus for the best verified potency-to-price ratio: 85%+ fulvic acid at $1.23/g with free shipping.
-If you're optimizing for cost-effectiveness and high documented FA%, this is the stronger everyday choice.
+Choose Black Lotus for the best verified potency-to-price ratio: COA-verified fulvic acid (64.51% resin / 74.30% capsules) at $1.23/g with free shipping.
+If you're optimizing for cost-effectiveness and documented FA%, this is the stronger everyday choice.

 DBP stands for Dibenzo-α-pyrones (DBPs), a class of bioactive compounds found in authentic shilajit that are thought to work synergistically with fulvic acid.
 DBP verification confirms the presence of these secondary markers, providing additional evidence that the product is genuine shilajit — not a fulvic acid isolate or adulterated product.
 Natural Shilajit is the only brand in our database to publish DBP testing on their COA.